Decision guide

 The calendar is nearly unusable for staff scheduling.
 Directors who need to track coverage ratios and substitute assignments find it insufficient.
 It handles parent-facing event communication, but staff scheduling is a separate problem Brightwheel does not solve.

 Brightwheel requires an internet connection.
 During a licensing inspection with no connectivity, you cannot pull up the records an inspector needs from the app.
-PebbleDesk caches attendance and ratio data locally so records stay accessible offline.
+PebbleDesk stores attendance and ratio records independently of state agency portals.
+When a state subsidy system is down, your PebbleDesk records remain available to export and reference.

 Many states have online portals for subsidy billing submission.
 Brightwheel has no integration layer, so directors manually export data and re-enter it into state systems.
 For programs billing CCDF, Head Start, or DHS voucher agencies, this happens every billing cycle.